-- Fill a glass with water and squeeze the juice from a piece of the lime into the water.
+- Fill a glass with water and squeeze the juice from the lime into the water.

-- To make lime water ahead of time, fill a pitcher with water and squeeze in the juice of a whole lime.
+- To make lime water ahead of time, fill a pitcher with water and squeeze in the juice of 2 or 3 whole limes.

 - Add lime slices to the pitcher for added flavor.

-- Drink the water within 1 day for best flavor.
+- Drink the water within 1 day for the best flavor.

-For people who have trouble drinking the recommended amount of water each day, lime water may be a good alternative.
+For people who have trouble drinking the amount of water each day that doctors recommend, lime water may be a good alternative.